 Most providers publish their complaints procedures on their websites.
-You may find them in sections about “regulations” or “procedures” or by searching for the word “complaint”.
+You may find them in sections about “regulations” or “procedures” or by searching for the word “complaint” or “appeal”.

-If you need help to make a complaint, your student representative body may be able to support you.
+If you need help to make a complaint or appeal, your students' union or other student representative body may be able to support you.

 If a group of students all have a similar complaint, your student representative body or your course representative may be able to help coordinate a group complaint.
 You may all get a response more quickly by working together.

 If you are a disabled student and you are finding it hard to access your provider’s complaints process, get in touch with them and let them know.
 Your provider’s disability support service or student welfare services may be able to help.

 You must give your provider time to look into your complaint and respond.
 If you haven’t heard anything from your provider after a few weeks, you should remind them you are waiting for a response.
 Providers should normally complete their consideration of a complaint within 90 days.
 If your provider is taking longer than that, and it has not explained why, you can get in touch with us and we will try to help.

 My provider has finished looking at my case and I am not happy with the outcome.
 What should I do now?

 If your provider has not upheld your complaint or academic appeal, it should send you a Completion of Procedures Letter when it has made its final decision.
 If it has upheld some or all of your complaint or appeal you may need to ask for this letter.
 It should also send you a Completion of Procedures Letter if it has rejected your complaint because it says you made it too late.